Mushroom Topped Pepper Steak for Two

 - Insert your thermometer into the center of the steak, away from any bone.

-- PRO-Tip: You will want to pull your steak off the heat when it’s 5 degrees below your desired temperature as it will continue to have some carryover cooking time.
+- PRO-Tip: Pull your steak off the heat when it’s 5 degrees below your desired temperature as it will continue to have some carryover cooking time.

 - PRO-Tip: Cover the meat with foil as it rests for about 10 minutes before serving.
 This allows the juices to reincorporate and the beef temperature to rise another 5 degrees.